SIZMW/airline-flight-delay/README.md

 Selecting a specific airport in the `Bubble Chart` will filter the data for average delay to airlines arriving to the selected airport.

-Selecting a specific year in the `Point Chart` will filter the data for average delay to airlines and flights in the selected year.
+Selecting a specific month in the `Point Chart` will filter the data for average delay to airlines and flights in the selected month.

 ### Bubble Chart On U.S. State Map
 ![Bubble Map](/img/bubble-map.png)